HubL functions

 objects can be retrieved on a publicly accessible page.
 Any other standard object type must be hosted on a page which is either password protected or requires a CMS Membership login.
 Custom objects do not have this same restriction.

-Please note: this function can be called a maximum of 10 times per page.
+Please note: this function can be called a maximum of 10 times per page and per email.
 Each crm_objects

 call can return at most 100 objects.
 The default limit is 10 objects.